citp/privacy-policy-historical/b/br/bro/broadband-finder.co.uk.md

 ### 1\.
 General privacy policy

 This policy covers Broadband Finder’s use of personal information that is collected when a user visits our website.
-The policy also covers other issues relating to personal privacy and how Compare Broadband respects your privacy.
+The policy also covers other issues relating to personal privacy and how Broadband Finder respects your privacy.

 Broadband Finder will occasionally ask you for personal information so that we can provide you with a better service or use of tools on our site.
 Such services/tools include our newsletter, reminder service, broadband comparison and broadband finder.
 This personal information is solely used to provide you with the service that you requested and is never sold or shared with any third party.